 People who are suffering from a disability like Adult Still’s disease that severely limits their physical or mental capabilities may be unable to work.
-Fortunately, disability benefits that are available to qualified individuals.
+Fortunately, disability benefits are available to qualified individuals.
 These benefits are essential for paying for necessities when income is not being earned.

 Social security disability benefits are different than other types of assistance.
 These benefits are funded by pay check deductions.
-People who are eligible for benefits must have worked a minimum amount before becoming eligible, so applicants can think of these benefits as a type of insurance coverage that they have paid into.
+People who are eligible for benefits must have worked a minimum amount before becoming eligible, so applicants can think of these benefits as a type of insurance coverage that they have already paid into.

-Adult Still’s is a type of arthritis that causes unique symptoms.
+Adult Still’s disease is a type of arthritis that causes unique symptoms.
 Sufferers typically experience a persistent sore throat, a pink rash and high fever at the onset of the disease.
 The joint pain that is commonly associated with arthritis will begin to affect the sufferer within a few weeks of the initial symptoms.

 Some people experience a short-term bout of Adult Still’s disease.
 Very little is known about the disease or its causes, so it is difficult for medical professionals to predict whether an individual will have chronic flareups.